UofSC-Fall-2022-Math-300-H01/homework0/README.md

 familiarize you with tools used in this course.

 - If you don't have an account at GitHub, sign up at [https://github.com/join](https://github.com/join).
-If you sign up for a [student developer pack](https://education.github.com/benefits?type=student) you get additional benefits.
 - If you don't have an account at GitPod, sign up at [https://gitpod.io/login/](https://gitpod.io/login/).
 Note you can use your GitHub account for authentication.
 - Send me your GitHub username.